 Apart from my obvious indulgences, I thought I was generally eating healthily: lots of cereal bars, brown rice, brown pasta, muesli, huge fruit salads, home-cooked food that was increasingly vegetarian.
-I went through a bad case of pneumonia in 2007 — no doubt exacerbated by a stressful house move — and it spurred me on to put a stop to my chocolate habit.
+I went through a bad case of pneumonia in 2007 — no doubt exacerbated by a stressful house move — and it spurred me on to put a stop to my cake and chocolate habit.

 I was clearly ready to change and I set myself a rule of no sugary desserts.
 I’ve always enjoyed food and I took to eating yogurt and oatcakes in the evening instead of chocolate.
 Slowly, slowly, the weight started to come off — it was hardly perceptible month to month, but it definitely started to show after several months on my new regime.

 So far so good.
 But then, in 2013, I was diagnosed with, among other things, inflammatory bowel disease (IBD).
 I was confused about what I should be eating: I was a fan of ‘healthy whole grains’ and yet I was now being advised to reduce fibre, eat white bread, and take Crohn’s disease medication.
 The hospital consultants were very supportive of the idea of managing the condition through diet.
 The problem was: which diet?